ros-sports/ros-sports-docs/contributing.rst

 Copyright Notices
 =================

-ROS Sports will not own your project, ownership of code will remain with respective authors.
+ROS Sports will not own your project.
+Ownership of code will remain with the respective authors.
 The copyright notice should appear with your name or your organization's name.

 Releasing into ROS ecosystem